Ready to track your Pinterest analytics? Great! Scrap what you use for on Facebook and Twitter and monitor these six metrics instead.

 You can gather this data from the “Activity from yourdomain.com” tab in your Pinterest analytics.
 Just click on “original pins.”

-Your business’ Pinterest success not only depends on the content of your Pinterest boards — it also depends a great deal on the quality of the content on your Website and blog.
+Your business’ Pinterest success not only depends on the content of your Pinterest boards but also depends a great deal on the quality of the content on your Website and blog.
 If the numbers in “original pins” is lower than anticipated, it’s time to take a good look at what’s being posted on your site.

-3. Boards with the most repinned pins.
+3. Boards with the most repinned pins

-If people took the time to pin (or repin) your blog’s content, you should know who they are — especially if their pins are getting great exposure on Pinterest.
+If people took the time to pin (or repin) your blog’s content, you should know who they are—especially if their pins are getting great exposure on Pinterest.
 You’ll find these potential influencers and evangelists in the impressions section of the “Activity from yourdomain.com” tab.

 Take a peek at which boards are producing significant impressions and clickthroughs for your pins.
 If these pinners consistently appear on this section of your monthly report, it’s time to at least say hello to these folks.

 If you’re reporting to a team or client about Pinterest success, be sure to mention any influential boards that your pins have appeared on.
-(For example, if the above example was from a client, I’d tell her that her IFTTT recipes for Pinterest article has been pinned to a variety of well-respected boards.)
+(For example, if the above example was from a client, I’d tell her that her IFTTT recipes for the Pinterest article have been pinned to a variety of well-respected boards.)

-4. Best in search.
+4. Best in search

 Keeping in mind that Pinterest is more of a search engine than a social channel, you’ll want to know which of your pins do well in Pinterest’s guided search.